Amber M Jensen

 Weaver | Minneapolis, United States

-A rich weave of places, skills and traditions
+A rich weaving of traditions

-• Amber creates layered pieces of wall art that thread together multi-cultural influences
+• Amber creates layered pieces of wall art that thread together multicultural influences

 Interview